LRitzdorf/LRitzdorf/README.md

 I'm an undergraduate student at Montana State University, pursuing a B.S. in Computer Engineering and a minor in Hispanic Studies (with a focus on linguistics).

-I've also participated in a variety of research projects, including high-performance computing at the Los Alamos National Laboratory, and hardware obfuscation with FPGAs at Montana State University.
+I've also participated in a variety of research projects, including:
+- Radiation-tolerant and obfuscated processor design via field-programamble gate arrays (Resilient Computing Laboratory, Montana State University)
+- Convolutional neural networks for self-interference cancellation in full-duplex radio systems (Future Analog System Technologies Laboratory, University of Washington)
+- Network optimization for high-performance computing (Los Alamos National Laboratory)

 ## Projects